Youth Summer Camps 2026

 *4 and up: Must be 4 years of age BEFORE May 8th.
 Must be able to use the restroom independently and without accidents.Â

 The Montana Natural History Center will offer 11 weeks of camp this summer.
 Five of our themed weeks will run twice, while one special themed week will be offered as a one-time experience.
+We are also offering select Pay-Per-Day camp options to accommodate school calendars and the 4th of July holiday.
+See details below.

 Camps run from 9:30 a.m.-3:30 p.m.
 Before and aftercare is available for free for those who need it (no extra charge, no additional registration) from 8:30-9:30 a.m. & 3:30-5:30 p.m.